Monday, December 23, 2024

 In October of this year, parliamentary elections were supposed to be held in Ukraine, according to constitutional deadlines.
 The presidential elections are due to take place in March next year.
 Due to the open Russian invasion and the imposition of martial law, plans changed.

-The Verkhovna Rada is already operating in a “semi-legal regime”, since, according to the Constitution, the current deputy corps resigns powers only after the election of a new parliament, and the Basic Law does not, in principle, contain an automatic extension of presidential powers.
-Such nuances, against the backdrop of unambiguous “hints” from the West and concerns of the Office of the President regarding the ratings of Vladimir Zelensky, are forcing Bankova to already plan the start of the election campaign in the spring of next year.
+The Verkhovna Rada is already operating in a “semi-legal regime”, since, according to the Constitution, the current deputy corps resigns only after the election of a new parliament, and the Basic Law does not in principle contain an automatic extension of presidential powers.
+Such nuances, against the background of unambiguous “hints” from the West and concerns of the Office of the President regarding the ratings of Vladimir Zelensky, are forcing Bankova to already plan the start of the election campaign in the spring of next year.

 Vladimir Zelensky, in a recent interview with the Associated Press, said that he is ready to hold presidential elections in the country, although, as the publication notes, the majority of the country’s citizens are against such an idea.
 At the same time, the head of state does not imagine that at such a difficult moment for the country he can leave his post.